 Then we need to activate the change so it will take effect:

 # resize2fs /dev/vg_devmachine/home

 Using LVM partition, it gives you the flexibility about your storage.
 When your current partition is running out of space, you can easily resize the partition on-the-fly.
+You notice that we didn't need to unmount the partition to extend.
+It is an advantage of LVM partition but if the physical disk has a problem, it will affect the volume groups and all the LVM partitions created.
 You can see more about LVM configuration in this article.